 How do we beat coronavirus?
-Bill Gates says start with these 4 steps
+Bill Gates says start with these 4 things

 Gates has long been a fan of vaccines and cites them as a reason why he and his wife got into charity work.
 Among their first donations was to Gavi, the Vaccine Alliance, according to this foundation’s website; the organization has been credited with saving more than 13 million lives over the last two decades due to the 760-plus million children it’s immunized.

-Four steps to beating COVID-19
+Four-pronged approach to beating COVID-19

 Vaccines are part of the Gates Foundation’s four-pronged approach to combating COVID-19, along with developing diagnostic tools, treatments, and ways to protect vulnerable communities.
 Gates said the foundation is rushing as much as possible.